falcon78277/ai-project-risk-predictor/README.md

 * 📂 Upload project datasets (CSV)
 * 📊 Predict risk category (Low / High)
+* If the project is at risk it will show 1 other wise 0 and also its give recommendations and insights for project that are on risk

 * 📈 Interactive dashboards for:

   * Risk Level Distribution